Laurus tawa A.Cunn., Nesodaphne tawa (A.Cunn.) Hook.f., Laurus victoriana Colenso, Beilschmiedia tawaroa A.E.Wright

 2004 | Not Threatened

 Common canopy tree with a tall dark single trunk.
 Leaves thin, narrow, gradually tapering to base and the pointed tip, yellowish when young, when mature drooping, glossy, pale underneath.
 Flowers in yellowish sprays.
-Fruit very large, dark purple, glossy, containing a large large elliptical seed.
+Fruit very large, dark purple, glossy, containing a large elliptical seed.

 Endemic.
 Common throughout the North Island.
 In the South Island common from Cape Farewell east through the Marlborough Sounds.
-Extending south of their only in the east where it almost reaches Kaikoura (the southern limit is just north of the main town).
+Extending south of there only in the east where it almost reaches Kaikoura (the southern limit is just north of the main town).

 Major canopy dominant in the lowland and lower montane forests of the North Island and northern South island.
 May form pure stands but usually occurs in close association with podocarps such as rimu (Dacrydium cupressinum).